-What is Butternut Squash?
+What is butternut squash?

-I find the easiest way to cut a butternut squash is to first cut off both ends.
+I find the easiest way to cut a butternut squash is to first cut off a slice at both ends.
 If the bottom is very bulbous, I like to cut that part off and peel it separately from the rest.
 Cut the bulbous end in half and scoop out the seeds.

-How to Cook Butternut Squash
+How to cook

 My favorite way to cook butternut squash is to roast it.
 It can also be boiled, steamed, and even microwaved.

 Scroll through the delicious vegan butternut squash recipes below, and hopefully, you’ll find a new favorite recipe or two!

 Butternut squash contains good amounts of calcium, potassium, iron, magnesium, phosphorus, vitamin C, vitamin A, fiber, and more!

 Yes!
 Butternut squash is low in calories, but high in nutrients, like vitamins A, C, E and many B vitamins, folate, magnesium and potassium. [source]

 Technically speaking, you do not have to peel butternut squash.
 The peel is edible.
 However, even when cooked, the peel is tough, so I wouldn’t recommend eating it.

 Depending on how you plan to cook your squash, you may not need to peel it anyway.
 You can slice a butternut squash in half lengthwise, scoop out the seeds, and roast it in the oven.
 Once it’s cooked, you can scoop out the tender orange flesh to enjoy, leaving the peel behind.